biso1991/django_Job_Recommender_System_classification_model/README.md

 # django_Jobs
   # Description:
-Our goal is to empower users to create their careers by simplifying the resume building and application sending process.
+I aim to empower users to create their careers by simplifying the resume building and application sending process.
   # Backend Environment: Docker,docker compose,
   # Frameworks and Tools:
       asgiref==3.4.1